Ethics for Case Managers, Part 3

 - Speak in a modulated, low, monotonous tone of voice.
 A high-pitched, tight voice conveys fear.

 - Be aware of body language.
 Nonverbal communication (gestures, facial expressions, tone of voice, and movements) is extremely important in exhibiting a calm and respectful attitude.

 - Do not be defensive.
 Even if the comments or insults are directed at you, they are not about you.
 Do not defend yourself or anyone else from insults, curses, or misconceptions about their roles.

 - Do not point or shake your finger at the person.

-- Do not touch or attempt to touch the person, even if some touching is generally appropriate in the setting.
-Touching may be misinterpreted to be hostile or threatening.
+- Do not touch or attempt to touch the person, even if some touching is otherwise generally appropriate in the setting; touching may be misinterpreted to be hostile or threatening.

 - Be aware of the back-up assistance that is available and crisis response procedures.

-- Be very respectful even when firmly setting limits or calling for help.
-The agitated individual is very sensitive to feeling shamed and disrespected.
+- Be very respectful even when firmly setting limits or calling for help; an agitated individual is typically very sensitive to feeling shamed and disrespected.